wapmorgan/PhpDeprecationDetector/README.md

 PhpCodeFixer finds usage of deprecated functions, variables and ini directives in your php code.

 # Example of usage
-To scan you files or folder launch `phpcf` and pass file or directory names.
+To scan your files or folder launch `phpcf` and pass file or directory names.
 ```
 > php bin\phpcf tests
 Scanning tests ...